acuarica/mavends/README.md

  mavenindex       Creates and populates the Maven Index DB from the Nexus Index. mavenpom         Extract the information from POM files.
-Requires configuration. nexusindex       Fetches and uncompresses the Nexus Maven Repository Index. urilist          Builds the list of artifacts to download configuration.
+Requires configuration. nexusindex       Fetches and uncompresses the Nexus Maven Repository Index. urilist          Builds the list of artifacts to download.
 Requires configuration.
 Default target: -compile
 ```

-At any point, if you want to start the experiments from scratch, you can run the following command to remove the build folder:
+At any point, if you want to start the experiments from scratch, you can run the following command to remove the build folder by running:

     ant clean